What is sexting?

 - feel like ‘everyone else is doing it’ and want to fit in with friends – especially if they are boasting about sending or having photos on their mobile phone

-- feel it’s easier just to ‘give in’ to somebody who keeps asking for things
+- Feel it’s easier to ‘give in’ to somebody who keeps asking for things.

-- think you ‘owe’ your boyfriend or girlfriend or made to feel guilty if you don’t do what they ask you for
+- Think you ‘owe’ your boyfriend or girlfriend or are made to feel guilty if you don’t do what they ask you for

-- be in love with the person and trust them completely and feel like it’s okay
+- Be in love with the person, trust them completely, and feel it’s okay.

 The dangers of sexting

-Before you send a photo, give it some thought first.
+Before you send a photo, could you give it some thought first?

 What could happen to it?
 Once you press send, it is no longer in your control.
-It can be posted anywhere on the internet.
+Somebody can post it anywhere on the internet.
 It could end up on social networking sites or even porn sites.
 It can be used as revenge porn to hurt you if your relationship breaks up.
 Is it yours to share?

 1) You could end up with a police caution